GLOBAL MARKETS-Stock, oil prices gain as Brexit jitters abate

 Oil prices jumped more than 4 percent, with Brent crude rising above the $50 a barrel mark, after a larger-than-expected drawdown in U.S. crude inventories.
 The potential for an oil workers' strike in Norway and a crisis in Venezuela's energy sector added support to crude futures.

-"The market is taking a break from the Brexit volatility," said Eric Stein, co-director of the global income group at Eaton Vance in Boston.
+In the bond market, the U.S. 30-year Treasury yield approached record lows on bets of more unconventional stimulus measures from major central banks.

+"It's a symptom of the flight to safety.
+People are also forced to go out the curve to get yield," Thomas Roth, head of U.S. Treasury trading at Mitsubishi UFJ Securities USA in New York, said of the persistent bid for the long bond.

-Spot gold was up 0.43 percent $1,318.06 an ounce.
-(Additional reporting by Hilary Russ, Chuck Mikolajczak, Sam Forgione, Richard Leong and Barani Krishnan in New York; Editing by Nick Zieminski and Dan Grebler)
+Spot gold was up 0.8 percent $1,322.62 an ounce.
+(Additional reporting by Chuck Mikolajczak, Sam Forgione, Richard Leong and Barani Krishnan in New York; Editing by Jeremy Gaunt and Nick Zieminski)